danapsta/Deploy/README.md

 2. Run **deploy.bat**
 3. Check the relevant task boxes to tell the script what to do.
 4. Click **Start Script**
-5. Fill out any pop-ups requesting information (PC Name, nwadmin password, etc...)
+5. Fill out any pop-ups requesting information (PC Name, local admin password, etc...)
 6. Wait.
 The script will do its thing and reboot up to 5 times before completing.

 **Note:** You shouldn't, but you may get a prompt during deployment to accept or run a certain part of the script.
 Make note of which part of the process this happens and let me know.

+# Typical Options

+For workstation deployments, the following options are typically selected for a baseline.
+The rest of the options depend on the client's specific needs.

+1. Basic Computer Configuration
+2. NTP Configuration
+3. Enable RDP
+4. Install Adobe Reader
+5. Install Agent (Unless already installed)
+6. Install Chrome
+7. Windows Patching

+For Server deployments, the following options are typically selected for baseline.

+1. Basic Computer Configuration
+2. NTP Configuration
+3. Enable RDP
+4. Install Agent (Unless already installed)
+5. Install Chrome
+6. Windows Patching
+7. Add to Domain
+8. Install BGInfo

 # General Script Flow